-5 In Orthodox Tradition this goal of salvation is spoken of as deification or divinization.
-Salvation is not primarily deliverance from guilt and from judgment in some formal legal justification, but a communion in God which transfigures our whole being in divine light and in the resurrection, though which the energies of God penetrate us, making us by grace to share in the divine powers and life which are God's by nature.
+^{5.} In Orthodox Tradition this goal of salvation is spoken of as deification or divinization.
+Salvation is not primarily deliverance from guilt and judgment in some formal justification, but a communion in God which transfigures our whole being in divine light and in the resurrection in which the energies of God penetrate us, making us by grace to share in the divine powers and life which are God's by nature.